Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Under the laws of the State of Texas, you may request the dismissal of 1 moving traffic violation every 12 months by taking a state approved driver's safety course.
 View the Driver's Safety Course page for more information or call the Llano Municipal Court at 325.247.1928.

-We have all of our fine amounts available on our Fine Information page.
-You can also view our Payment Options page for more information about fines and payment options, or call the Llano Municipal Court at 325.247.1928.
+Fine amounts are available on our Fine Information page.
+You can also view our Payment Options page for more information about payment options.
+If you would like more information on either topic, please call the Llano Municipal Court at 325.247.1928.

 After 90 days, delinquent accounts will be turned over to the City Attorney and/or a collection agency for collection and reported to credit bureaus utilized by the city.